tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 The difference is tiny compared with the chunk itself.

-But every valid size now has meaning.
+But each valid size maps to one chunk index.

 ```python
 def chunk_index(size: int) -> int: